ShindouMihou/Velen/README.md

 Velen is a command framework that is created for Javacord, it aims to be simple to understand and easy to create like the library it is using.

+For a more organized look-through at Velen, please check our [GitHub Wiki](https://github.com/ShindouMihou/Velen/wiki) instead where everything is more organized and easier to read.

 ## 📦 How many components does Velen have?
 Velen has several components: `VelenRateLimiter`, `VelenCommand`, `VelenPrefixManager` and the main `Velen` component which is the core.
 Each of the components have their own uses and is decently flexible to use for many situations.